anandku87/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to the DevOps Word"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I'm glad that you are here and i am honest to teach you devops ...